Happiness and Readiness to Learn

 The theories presented here are complicated, and support for each child will be unique.
 However, this part will introduce you to some of the fundamentals; for more specialized assistance, please see our Resources, Agencies, and Partners page and our Emotion Coaching section.

-An Overview of Attachment Styles And Their Effects on Learning And Behavior
+An Overview of Attachment Styles and Their Effects on Learning and Behavior

 The term attachment refers to an infant's relationship with their primary caregiver (s).
 The attachment relationship is a long-lasting caring link that physically and emotionally unites the infant with their caregiver(s) (Bowlby 1969).
 The attachment bond is formed when caregivers respond effectively to a baby's or child's needs.
 When a baby screams, for example, caregivers comfort the baby, feed or change their nappy, and hold them.
 The caregiver meets the baby's physical and emotional requirements.
 As the baby grows bigger and begins to crawl or walk, they should perceive their caregiver as a "safe base" from which they can explore their surroundings.
 If the baby becomes distressed, they return to their caregiver for emotional support.
 They can then leave their secure stronghold and learn more about their surroundings.